top of page

 The Roots:

 Dementia does not define a person.
-Roots symbolize the many facets of a person's life that care partners and healthcare professionals must prioritize to dig deep into and get to know to enhance the quality of life of the individual and make meaningful human connections.
+Roots symbolize the many facets of a person's life that care partners and healthcare professionals must prioritize to dig deep into and get to know to enhance the individual's quality of life and make meaningful human connections.
 For example:

 • Upbringing